-You probably don’t want to hear this, but sometimes the door isn’t shut completely because you’re not ready for that relationship to be over.
-This can sometimes go along with the unfinished business listed above.
+You probably don’t want to hear this, but sometimes you don’t slam the door because you’re not ready for that relationship to be over.
+This can sometimes go along with #1.
 Perhaps you have been friends with this person for many years and it hurts to throw it away, no matter how much pain they’ve caused you.

 INFJs are idealistic, and we know deep down that people can be better humans if they choose to be.
 It’s hard to give up hope that one day they’ll want to be better.

-Also remember that reopening that door doesn’t mean you’re weak, and the same goes for deciding to keep the door shut.
-That’s strength.
-You’ll soon see that you need strength to understand and accept yourself and your needs while coexisting with those who have hurt you the most.
+Also remember that reopening that door doesn’t mean you’re weak — and the same goes for deciding to slam the door for good.
+That’s strength — the strength to stand up for yourself and what you need.